Mhaidar117/rl_sc_cluster/README.md

 # RLscCluster

 This repository is currently under development.
-If you are interested in how RL can be used for scRNA-seq cluster refinement, please come back in a couple months.
+If you are interested in how RL can be used for scRNA-seq cluster refinement, please come back in a couple weeks.

 <a target="_blank" href="https://cookiecutter-data-science.drivendata.org/">